abearcodes/Valheim/ABearCodes.Valheim.SimpleRecycling/ThunderStoreResources/README.md

 [Recycling on containers]

-## If enabled, the mod will display the container recycling button
-# Setting type: Boolean
-# Default value: true
-ContainerRecyclingEnabled = true

 ## The last saved recycling button position stored in JSON
 # Setting type: String
 # Default value: {\"x\":502.42425537109377,\"y\":147.06060791015626,\"z\":-1.0}
 ContainerButtonPosition = {\"x\":502.42425537109377,\"y\":147.06060791015626,\"z\":-1.0}

 [UI]

+## If enabled, the mod will display the container recycling button
+# Setting type: Boolean
+# Default value: false
+ContainerRecyclingEnabled = false

 ## If enabled and recycling a specific item runs into any issues, the mod will print a message
 ## in the center of the screen (native Valheim notification).
 At the time of implementation,